-The Best Way To Review LSAT Practice Tests: Once you’ve completed the exam, your work has only just begun.
+- What is the Best Way to Review Practice Tests?
+Once you’ve completed the exam, your work has only just begun.
 This article explains how to get the most out of your question review and provides you with different methods of question review

-How To Review LSAT Problem Sets: This article adds a wrinkle to the prior post, and helps you evaluate your confidence level on each problem.
+- How to Best Review LSAT Practice Questions.
+This article adds a wrinkle to the prior post, and helps you evaluate your confidence level on each problem.

-Good News!
-You Just Bombed Your LSAT Practice Test: So, is it the end of the world if you don’t do well on your practice test?
+- Good News!
+You Just Bombed Your Practice Test.
+So, is it the end of the world if you don’t do well on your practice test?
 No, and here’s why.

-How Practice LSATs Can Help You Decide to Keep or Cancel Your LSAT Score: Taking these tests isn’t just to see how you score; they can also help you determine how well you did on the real thing.
-Use the method in this article on each practice test to get better at predicting how you did on test day.
+- How Practice LSATs Can Help You Decide to Keep or Cancel Your Score.
+Taking these tests isn’t just to see how you score; they can also help you determine how well you did on the real thing.
+Use this method on each practice test to get better at predicting how you did on test day.

-The Ultimate LSAT Scoring Guide: Should You Keep or Cancel?: The ultimate question after the LSAT is whether to keep or cancel your score.
+- Should You Cancel Your LSAT Score?
+The ultimate question after the LSAT is whether to keep or cancel your score.
 This comprehensive guide walks you through how to make that determination.

 In your studies, try to take as many practice exams as possible.
-Each one is a dry run for the real thing, and the more times you put yourself through the process, the better prepared you will be on the actual day of the LSAT.
+Each one is a dry run for the real thing.
+The more times you put yourself through the process, the better prepared you’ll be on the day of the LSAT.
 Don’t take just one or two tests—try to take ten or twenty if you can.